nightfurys/enterprise-docs/content/docs/using/ui_usage/policies/allowlists/_index.md

 Anchore Enterprise supports Allowlisting any policy trigger, however the Allowlists editor currently supports only adding Anchore Security checks, allowing vulnerabilities to be Allowlisted.

 2. Choose a gate for the Allowlist, for example, **vulnerabilities**.
-A vulnerabilities Allowlists entry includes two elements:

 ![alt text](edit-allowlist-gate.png)

+A vulnerabilities Allowlists entry includes two elements: A CVE / Vulnerability Identifier and a Package.

 3. Enter a CVE / Vulnerability Identifier.
 The CVE/Vulnerability Identifier field contains the vulnerability that should be matched by the Allowlists.
 This can include wildcards.